sdesros/adventure-vic20/README.md

 * Certain points on the map will trigger mini-games.
 * Failing in the mini-games will bring you back on the map page.
 * Succeeding in the mini-games will bring you back to the map page but the number on the upper-left corner will increase.

+# How to build
+This repository includes a project in [CBM Prg Studio](http://www.ajordison.co.uk/) a windows IDE for various Commodore 8 bit computers.

+# How to run
+Either build or download the *.prg file to run in an emulator or load into a real VIC-20 via SDIEC or other means.

+Game is available to play or download on: https://sdesros.ca/vic20/